 - 6. The IOAC met virtually and in-person four times during the reporting period in July 2022, October 2022, November 2022 and March 2023.
 Between formal meetings, telephone conferences were held by IOAC members or by the IOAC Chair with the Inspector General, WFP management, the External Auditor and the Executive Board Secretary.
 The Executive Director or the Chief of Staff met with the IOAC at all of its meetings.
-The IOAC continued with the practice of holding executive sessions with the Deputy Executive Director and the Inspector General at each of its meetings; the committee also met with the Director of Internal Audit and the Director of Inspections and Investigations in the Office of the Inspector General and with the Director of Evaluation. - 7.
+The IOAC continued with the practice of holding executive sessions with the Deputy Executive Director and the Inspector General at each of its meetings; the committee also met with the Director of Internal Audit and the Director of Evaluation. - 7.
 At the end of each formal session, the IOAC met with the Executive Board Bureau, who provided the consolidated views and priorities of WFP's Member States.
 This interaction remains the IOAC's primary means of advising the Board on the status of WFP's governance, ethics, evaluation, risk and control efforts. - 8.
 The observations and guidance provided by the IOAC during the reporting period are summarized below.